INFO-4602-5602/project-3-mozilla-project-team-1/Submission/README.md

 **Brief description of our project(What):**
 <br></br>
 This project explores Mozilla survey dataset, which explored people's perceptions towards a highly connected world.
-All of our four visualizations focus on discovering how people's technical level or geolocation (e.g., country) influence those perceptions about technology.
+All of our four visualizations focus on discovering how people's technical level or geolocation (e.g., country) influence their perceptions about technology.
 <br></br>

 **Brief description of Visualization 1:**